cap-tee/cheri-docs/morello/BareMetalOnMorello/DefaultSetup/Important/Important.md

   ERET
 ```

+## Setting c64 mode after some assembly branch instructions
+In *Morello-purecap* mode, some branch instructions default back to a64 mode on the branch.
+To maintain capability mode the least significant bit of the target capability needs to be set to 1.
+Symptoms of the problem include an exception occuring on a capability load or store instruction after the branch.
+Check `PSTATE.c64` after the branch as this will indicate if the state has changed.
+You can also use the instruction `BX#4` to change the state after the branch, but note this only flips the state from the current state, and you will need to do the same after the return.

 ## Using malloc() and other heap usage in Morello-purecap with Development Studio

 When using the heap in *Morello-purecap* mode with the debugger, make sure the **FVP runscript semi-hosting heap** covers the heap space needed by the program.
 If this is not set up correctly the `_sbrk()` function used by `malloc()` will return -1, resulting in a **non valid capability**.
 The heap base needs to be set to an address smaller than the program code end address, as that is where the heap starts.